-An XML sitemap can include information about pages, videos, and other files on your website, as well as the relationships between pages and other pieces of content.
+An XML sitemap can include information about pages, videos, and other files on your website and the relationships between pages and other pieces of content.
 An XML sitemap can be divided into separate XML maps for different types of content, for example:

 - posts (articles)

-When a sitemap is divided into separate sitemaps, the best practice is creating a map index which links to particular maps.
+When there are separate sitemaps for the content type or others, the best practice is to create a map index that links to particular maps.

 You can generate an XML sitemap manually using one of many tools (also online tools) and publish it to the main website folder via FTP.
 You can also prepare it manually in any text editor or spreadsheet, but you need to ensure that the file you created follows the rules published on sitemaps.org.